TwoPizza9621536/twopizza9621536.github.io/collections/_drafts/why-nfts-are-stupid.md

 title: You Do Not Know How NFTs Works And Here Is Why It Is Stupid
 description: An explanation of how NFTs actually works and why it is stupid.
 tags:
   - NFT
 categories:
   - Technology
   - Cryptography
+draft: true
+slug: nfts-works-stupid
 ---

 Non Fungible Tokens or NFTs in recent months have been a very controversial